derrynknife/SurPyval/docs/Non-Parametric Modelling.rst

 ..
 [KM] Kaplan, E. L., & Meier, P. (1958).
 Nonparametric estimation from incomplete observations.
 Journal of the American statistical association, 53(282), 457-481.

 ..
 [NA] Nelson, Wayne (1969).
 Hazard plotting for incomplete failure data.
 Journal of Quality Technology, 1(1), 27-52.

+..
+[FH] Fleming, Thomas R and Harrington, David P (1984).
+Nonparametric estimation of the survival distribution in censored data.
+Communications in Statistics-Theory and Methods, 13(20), 2469-2486.